mgsloan/apply-unordered/didactic/readme.md

 * `v5.hs` version improves the custom error message via a type family that recurses on the function type, but also passes the full function type for reporting.

-* `v6.hs` version improves the error messaging by reducing the number of type errors reported.